 NOTE: How MTLF/AnLF determines whether the prediction is correct one is up to implementation.

-- An indication that the analytics accuracy of the ML model does not meet the requirement of accuracy for the ML model.
+- An indication that the analytics metric value of the ML model does not meet the requirement of accuracy for the ML model.

 Outputs, Required: Operation execution result indication.